Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 April 2026.
 Received the prestigious SMI Young Investigator Award (first Asian recipient).

+March 2026.
+Serving as the Organizing Chair of ChinaGraph 2026.

-Mar 2026.
+March 2026.
 One paper accepted by the prestigious conference of SIGGRAPH (journal track).

+Dec.
+2025.
+Serving on the Editorial Board of the prestigious journal of Computer-Aided Design.

+Nov.
+2025.
+Received the prestigious Lu Zeng-Yong CAD&CG High-Tech Award — First Prize (1 recipient/year)

 July 2025.
 One paper accepted by the prestigious journal of ASME Trans.
 JMD.

 May 2025.
 One paper accepted by the prestigious journal of ASME Trans.
 JMD.

 Apr.
 2025.
 Three papers accepted by the prestigious journal of Computer-Aided Design.

+Mar.
+2025.
+Received the prestigious CCF CAD&CG Young Investigator Award.

 Feb.
 2025.
 One paper accepted by the prestigious journal of ASME Trans.
 JCISE